Dry & Wet Risers

 Due to the nature of them, dry risers (fire mains) can be prone to serious neglect and even vandalism so it is important to have them regularly maintained and inspected.
 With the potential for severe penalties should they fail to function when needed, the dry risers (fire mains) should be visually inspected and serviced every 6 months and, pressure tested annually.

-Brookside Fire Service can provide the complete fire safety solution for your business.
+Brookside Fire Service can provide the complete fire safety solution for your business, whether it is building risers in Birmingham or maintenance.
 Whether this is for Dry & Wet risers or for other aspects of fire protection.
 Contact us now to discuss how we can help your business.

 External “Fire Brigade Inlet” or “Dry Riser Inlet”, these should be red painted and near a road on an external wall.
 In some areas where vandalism is a problem, the normal glass front can be replaced with steel.
 Internal – valves on landings “Dry Riser Outlet” these valves will be a gate type.